-Discover the full management transaction log of Jack in the BOX INC /new/, a listed issuer based in United States.
+Track the Jack in the BOX INC /new/ share price and the full insider trade history of the company, a listed equity based in United States.
 Shares are quoted on US US, under the authority of SEC (Form 4).
-Operating in the Retail & Commerce sector, Jack in the BOX INC /new/ has published 80 reports.
+Operating in the Retail & Commerce sector, Jack in the BOX INC /new/ has published 80 public disclosures.
 Market capitalisation: €207.3m.
-The latest transaction was filed on 23 December 2021 — Attribution.
-Among the most active insiders: GOEBEL DAVID.
-Every trade is free.
+The latest transaction was reported on 23 December 2021 (Attribution).
+Among the most active insiders: MYERS JAMES M. All data is accessible without an account.

 25 of 80 declarations